XQc: Return to full-time streaming

 In 2020, Lengyel faced a series of bans and controversies during his streaming career.
 On February 29, he received a three-day ban from Twitch for streaming explicit content in the game Strip 4: Classmate Study.
 Lengyel entered a code that uncensored nudity in the game, leading to a brief exposure of the female character's breasts.
 Twitch upheld the ban even after his appeal, and the game gained attention, reaching the top of Steam's "new and trending" list.

-In March 2020, Lengyel started playing chess on his stream, and in April, he received mentoring from chess grandmaster Hikaru Nakamura.
+In March 2020, Lengyel started playing chess on his stream.
+In April, he received mentoring from chess grandmaster Hikaru Nakamura.
 Twitch and Chess.com collaborated to organize the inaugural PogChamps, a chess tournament that took place from June 5 to 19.
 Lengyel participated in the tournament, and in a match against Charlie "MoistCr1TiKaL" White, he was defeated in just six moves.
 The match became the most-watched video on Chess.com's YouTube channel, garnering over ten million views by May 2021.
 In the PogChamps tournament, Lengyel reached the consolation bracket semifinals but ultimately lost to Ludwig Ahgren.
 During PogChamps, on June 12, 2020, Lengyel received a 24-hour Twitch ban after accidentally opening a video of gorillas engaging in sexual activity, which was submitted by one of his viewers.
 Sentinels decided to part ways with him on August 27, 2020, after his request for release.
 He then joined Luminosity Gaming on October 1, 2020.
 Lengyel faced another suspension from Twitch on November 18, 2020, when he and his team stream sniped an opposing team during a Twitch Rivals event for Fall Guys.
 This marked his fourth suspension from Twitch, resulting in a seven-day ban.
 He was also banned from Twitch Rivals for six months and had to forfeit his prize winnings from the event.
 Despite the bans and controversies, Lengyel achieved remarkable Twitch viewership in 2020.
 He accumulated the highest watch hours at over 174 million, surpassing all other channels by nearly 50 million watch hours.